How to Skip the 6-Month Pricing Plateau at $40K–$70K: The Early Reset That Adds $15K–$25K Monthly

 Warning Sign 4: Clients don’t hesitate at price

-• When you give a quote and the client immediately says “yes, that works” with no discussion or negotiation, you’re too low.
+If you quote a price and the client immediately says “yes, that works” with no discussion or negotiation, you’re too low.
+Market‑rate pricing creates slight friction; underpricing creates instant acceptance, so if the last 5 clients all said yes immediately without negotiation, it’s time to raise rates.

 What this looked like for Mateo